 Be shrewd in what you spend and how much time you allocate to marketing.
 Your strategy should fit your business size and scope.
 Many startups overspend on marketing and don’t always get the results they hope for.
+This is why it is recommended to work with marketing consulting companies, as they can give guidance and useful tips to boost your marketing efforts.
 Know your sector inside and out, and spend wisely on strategies that are a good fit for the market, your customers, and your budget.

 5. A Customer Base

 Source: StartHub London